vacoote89/NYTimesBSL/README.md

 The NY Times API includes several options for the user to purchase the book.
 Update the layout to be a dropdown with all the link options.

-## What Your File Should Look Like
+## What Your Files Should Look Like

 [Solution](Solution.md)